President of Zaxby's Houston, LLC

 In typical Taylor fashion, he was selected for several leadership positions within the Taco Bell franchise system, including serving on the Franchise Management Advisory Council.
 In 2007 he decided to take advantage of the demand for Taco Bell franchises and market opportunities and successfully sold FELP.
 For the next five years, he invested his time in non-profit organizations focused on education and supporting his high school aged kids.

-Taylor has never been one to shy away from a great opportunity, and in 2011, he aligned with a group of prominent business professionals to purchase the Houston Astros Major League Baseball team.
-He is also on the board of trustees for the Astros Foundation, and he is chairman for the 2013 Astros Golf Classic.
+Mr. Taylor has never been one to shy away from a great opportunity, and in 2011, he aligned with a group of prominent business professionals to purchase the Houston Astros Major League Baseball team.
+He also has served on the board of trustees for the Astros Foundation and was chairman for the 2013 Astros Golf Classic.
+He now serves as a special assistant to the chairman.
 In early 2013, he and his partner became a franchisee with Zaxby’s Franchise Inc. Mr. Taylor is the president and operating partner of Zaxby’s Houston, LLC, a multi-unit restaurant franchise.
 Zaxby’s currently operates more than 570 locations in 13 states.
 With a proven record of success under his belt, he enjoys speaking to students about his humble beginnings and teaching them about maximizing opportunities regardless of their surroundings.
 He also serves on the boards of numerous non-profit organizations, including KIPP Academy and Houston Community College Foundation.
 In 2012 he was awarded the Entrepreneur of the Year Award from Purdue’s Krannert School of Management.